 2. Increases Risks of Anesthesia

-Rhinoplasty is performed under general anesthesia which involves serious risks, for smokers they will be increased.
+Rhinoplasty is performed under general anesthesia which involves serious risks, for smokers it will be increased.

 3. Blocks the Airway

 Rhinoplasty treats the airway, however active or passive way of smoking congests the airways this way causing breathing problems.
 As the harmful components stick inside your operated nose this way blocking the airway.

 Rhinoplasty considers numerous interventions such as osteotomies, incisions, sutures, usage of grafts inside the nose, and so on.
 When there is not enough oxygen supply with the necessary nutrients for the wound healing process there might occur scar tissues or may even lead to skin death (necrosis).